dbarreir/studybud/README.md

     - Created urls file on base app
 - 1:04:25 - Database & Admin Panel
     - Created templates for home and room, extended from main and nav
+- 1:39:00 - CRUD
+    - Created models for topic, room and message.
+Display username and topic of room on homepage